 How mirrorless photography will change our industry

-My predication is that mirrorless photography will take over our future just like SLR’s took over medium format and digital took over film.
+My prediction is that mirrorless photography will take over our future just like SLR’s took over medium format and digital took over film.
 I predict that mirrorless photography is the next big shift.
 Consumers and professionals will continue to adopt these mirrorless cameras and the manufactures will continue to improve the technology that goes into them.
 I predict that the technical follow-through will become irrelevant and will become commonplace.
 We’ll see bokeh, good exposure, good white balance and sharper files flooding Facebook and social media.
 Decent images will become the norm.
 What does that mean to our industry, then?
 It means that the only way to truly make great images from hereon out will be:

 - Technical knowledge